pstereoluna/5100-financial-sentiment-project/FINAL_REPORT.md

 ### 4.3 Label Quality Analysis

-**Core Analysis**:
-- **Misclassifications**: 979 cases (10.27% of dataset)
-- **Ambiguous Predictions**: 1,604 cases (16.83% of dataset)
+**Note**: The following analysis is performed on the independent validation set (2,383 samples).
+Percentages are calculated relative to the validation set size.

+**Core Analysis** (on validation set):
+- **Misclassifications**: Analysis reveals misclassified cases that help identify model limitations and potential label noise
+- **Ambiguous Predictions**: Cases with low confidence scores indicating inherent ambiguity in social media financial text
-- **Low Confidence Predictions**: 3,290 cases (34.53% of dataset)
+- **Low Confidence Predictions**: A significant portion of predictions have low confidence, reflecting the challenging nature of sentiment classification in noisy text

-**Dataset Ambiguity Metrics**:
+**Dataset Ambiguity Metrics** (on validation set):
-- Average confidence: 0.66
+- Average confidence: Calculated from model predictions on validation set
-- High confidence predictions (>0.8): 18.77%
+- High confidence predictions (>0.8): Percentage of predictions with high model confidence
-- Ambiguous zone (0.45-0.55): 16.83%
+- Ambiguous zone (0.45-0.55): Cases where model predictions are near the decision boundary
-- Low confidence percentage: 34.53%
+- Low confidence percentage: Percentage of predictions with low confidence scores

 **Key Findings**:
-1. **Improved model confidence**: With correct labels, the model achieves higher accuracy (89.73%) and more interpretable features
+1. **Solid baseline performance**: The model achieves reasonable accuracy (~80%) on the independent validation set, demonstrating the effectiveness of TF-IDF + Logistic Regression for this task
-2. **Neutral dominance**: The neutral class (~65%) is now correctly identified as the majority class
+2. **Neutral dominance**: The neutral class (~65%) is correctly identified as the majority class
-3. **Clear feature separation**: Top features for each class now align with financial intuition (bearish words for negative, bullish words for positive)
+3. **Clear feature separation**: Top features for each class align with financial intuition (bearish words for negative, bullish words for positive)
-4. **Dataset ambiguity**: 34.53% of predictions have low confidence, indicating inherent ambiguity in social media financial text
+4. **Dataset ambiguity**: A significant portion of predictions have low confidence, indicating inherent ambiguity in social media financial text
-5. **Misclassification rate**: 10.27% misclassification rate suggests good label quality overall, with some remaining ambiguous cases
+5. **Class imbalance challenge**: The negative class (15% of data) is most challenging, reflecting the difficulty of minority class prediction

 ## 5. Discussion

 ### 5.1 Strengths

-- The TF-IDF + Logistic Regression pipeline achieves **strong performance** on social media financial text (accuracy: ~90%, macro F1: ~0.87)
+- The TF-IDF + Logistic Regression pipeline achieves **solid baseline performance** on social media financial text (accuracy: ~80%, macro F1: ~0.74)
 - The model is **highly interpretable**: top-weighted features clearly align with financial sentiment patterns
   - Negative: "downgraded", "lower", "misses" (bearish indicators)
   - Positive: "bullish", "beats", "rises" (bullish indicators)